Connect your app to Facebook

 Click continue and if configured correctly, you will see the It works!!! page:

-Creating a Test App: Facebook now allows you to test your application by creating a copy of it to use for testing purposes.
-If you create a test application it will have a seperate App ID and App Secret, make sure to enter the app data of the desired app into Auth0.
+Facebook now allows you to test your application by creating a copy of it to use for testing purposes.
+If you create a test application it will have it's own separate App ID and App Secret.
+Auth0 only allows one Facebook connection to be configured per account.
+One option for testing is that create the connection to the test connection and then change the values when you are ready to connect to the production application.